Brayden-L/Brayden-L.github.io/_posts/2023-01-12-Giza Retrospective.md

 ## Roped vs. Boulder
 Roped climbing climbs longer routes using a rope.
 Bouldering climbs boulders without a rope.
 From a data analysis perspective, the primary difference is in how users typically record effort.
 A clean send of a boulder is typically achieved after a great many attempts, typically on the scale of >20.
 Few if any boulderers record every little attempt, at most recording a "session".
 In contrast, due to their length, roped climbs are typically not attempted as many times, typically in the <20 range.
 For this reason, it is reasonable to record each attempt.
 This allows for much greater data density on roped climbs.
 This is extremely pronounced for the MP dataset.

 Additionally, roped climbs have more specificity when it comes to style.
 Boulders are either climbed clean the first time for a "flash/onsight", climbed clean after attempts for a "send", or fallen on for an "attempt".
 Roped climbs in contrast are either led, followed, or top roped.
 Leading requires a climber to climb above gear and clip protection as they ascend.
 It is more difficult and dangerous.
-It is considered a more legitemate style than top-roping or following, as those styles require someone else lead the route for you to set it up.
+It is considered a more legitimate style than top-roping or following, as those styles require someone else lead the route for you to set it up.
 If led, they are either climbed clean the first time for a "flash/onsight", climbed clean after attempts for a "redpoint", or fallen on for a "fell/hung".

 The result of these effects is that better data can typically be yielded from the ticks of a roped climb versus a boulder.
 Since I'm primarily a roped climber myself, I'm ok with that...